pchampin/sophia_rs/README.md

 The test suite depends on the [RDF test-suite] and the [JSON-LD test-suite] which is included as a `git` submodule.
-In order to run all the tests, you need to execude the following commands:
+In order to run all the tests, you need to execute the following commands:
 ```
 $ git submodule init
 $ git submodule update
 ```

-## Licence

-* [CECILL-B] (compatible with BSD) for core reusable components
-* [CECILL-C] (compatible with GNU LGPL) for other components

 ## Citation

 When using Sophia, please use the following citation:

 > Champin, P.-A. (2020) ‘Sophia: A Linked Data and Semantic Web toolkit for Rust’, in Wilde, E. and Amundsen, M. (eds).
 The Web Conference 2020: Developers Track, Taipei, TW.
 Available at: https://www2020devtrack.github.io/site/schedule.